Juwi

 The Juwi GmbH is a company which builds renewable power supply facilities.

 Founded by Fred Jung and Matthias Willenbacher in 1996, in Rhineland-Palatinate, Germany.

 Its headquarters is in Wörrstadt.
 The name "juwi" is an acronym based on the initials of its two founders.

-In its early days Juwi was a two-man company.
-Today Juwi has over 900 employees and 900 million Euro revenue.
+In its early days, Juwi was run by two people.
+Today, Juwi has over 900 employees and 900 million Euro revenue.

 Solar parks have been built by Juwi, such as Waldpolenz Solar Park.